PEOPLE IN HISTORY WARS, BATTLES AND REVOLUTIONS MAP ARCHIVE FAMOUS SPEECHES

 (Stalin was not a Russian but a Georgian and grew up with the Georgian language.
 Hitler was not a German but an Austrian and grew up yodeling.
 Back to Stalin.)

 Stalin's father was Vissarion Ivanovich Dzhugashvili, a shoemaker and a boozer.
 Vissarion was also called Beso.
 He was born around 1850.
-Nobody knows when he died, some say 1909, some say he was still kicking and well in the 1930s.
+Nobody knows when he died, some say 1909, some say he was still around in the 1930s.

 Stalin's mother was Yekaterina Georgievna Geladze, also spelled Ekaterina, and also called Keke.
-Yekaterina was a seamstress.
-She also dabbled in laundry.
+Yekaterina was a seamstress, who occasionally dabbled in laundry.

 Vissarion and Yekaterina Dzhugashvili married in 1874.
 Stalin was Yekaterina's first child to survive.
 He was her third son.